 | Content creator (photos/video) | 7-14 | 8-12 GB |

 If you run out, you can top up without changing your eSIM.
-To calculate it better based on your apps, see how much data you need for travel.
-The rule that never fails: reserve the hotel Wi-Fi for large downloads and use mobile data for on-the-go browsing.
+To calculate it better based on your apps, keep in mind that maps and street-level navigation consume the most, far more than WhatsApp or social media.
+The never-fail rule: reserve hotel Wi-Fi for large downloads and use mobile data for browsing on the go.

-The entire process takes a minute and requires no technical expertise.
-Ideally, you should install the profile with Wi-Fi at home, before your flight, so you only have to turn on data when you land in Mahé.
+The complete process takes a minute and doesn't require any technical knowledge.
+Ideally, install the profile with Wi-Fi at home, before your flight, so you only have to turn on data upon landing in Mahé.

-- Purchase the eSIM and receive the QR by email instantly.
+- Buy the eSIM and receive the QR by email instantly.

 - With Wi-Fi, go to Settings > Mobile Data > Add eSIM and scan the code.

-- Label the profile as "Seychelles" to differentiate it from your regular line.
+- Label the profile as "Seychelles" to differentiate it from your main line.

-- Upon arrival, activate the eSIM's data and deactivate roaming on your Spanish SIM.
+- Upon arrival, activate the eSIM data and deactivate roaming on your Spanish SIM.

-Installing the profile does not consume data: you only start spending when you activate the connection at your destination.
-If it's your first eSIM, the guide on how to activate an eSIM will walk you through it, and our Spanish-language support is available 24/7 if you get stuck.
+Installing the profile doesn't consume data: you only start using it when you activate the connection at your destination.
+If it's your first eSIM, the guide on how to install an eSIM will walk you through it, and our Spanish-speaking support is available if you get stuck.

 eSIM or roaming: which is more cost-effective

-For a destination as expensive and distant as Seychelles, where you've already invested in flights and hotels, getting your data sorted in advance is the most sensible thing to do.
-No surprises when you return or fearfully watching the meter.
-If you want the clear numbers, read eSIM vs. roaming before deciding.
+For a destination as expensive and distant as Seychelles, where you've already invested in flights and hotels, having data sorted beforehand is the most sensible thing to do.
+No surprises upon return or anxiously monitoring your usage.
+If you want clear numbers, read eSIM vs. roaming before deciding.

 The conclusion is straightforward: for the cost of a couple of days of roaming, you get data for the entire trip with an eSIM.